Budgeting and Fundraising

 Hannaford has in-store fundraising options such as Hannaford Helps Reusable Bag Program (2givelocal.com)

-Tip: most clubs select one or two activities to offer annually, so pick those most likely to succeed and focus your efforts!
+Tip: Most clubs select one or two activities annually.
+Choose those that are most likely to succeed!

 Follow a Logical Process